 As with the English ‘get’ and ‘take’ the verb prendre is one of the most commonly used and comes up in a wide variety of idiomatic expressions in French.
 This is one of the reasons it’s such an important word to know.

-- prendre de l’avance ― to gain ground
+- prendre de l’avance ― to get ahead

 - prendre du bon temps ― to have a good time, to have fun

-- prendre du galon ― to get a promotion, to get ahead
+- prendre du galon ― to get a promotion

 - prendre de la hauteur ― to get some perspective